Kabir5296/Audio-Denoiser/README.md

 This approach creates amazing results.
 A 50 minute audio from World Economic Forum took only 4s to process.
 And about performance of CleanUNet itself, give it a try and see for yourself (spoiler: it's amazinggg).

+I plan to add more speech enhancement options in this module as time goes.
+Surely you can contribute yourself or give me ideas that can be done as well.

-Thank you for using my system.
+Thank you for using this system.
 Give it a <b>star</b> if it helps you in any way.

 ## Citation
 Don't forget to cite NVIDIA's original paper on CleanUNet.
 Kudos to them (not for handling the data efficiently though :p )